sachin38/newgit/README.md

 # newgit
-here are the codes of my c programming compile using GCC
+here are the codes of my c programming. compile using GCC